exonum/exonum-btc-anchoring/DEPLOY.md

 ```

 4. Each node should share "public config".
-5. When you collect all public configs, you cound create your finnal config.
+5. When you collect all public configs, you could create your final config.

-a) One of admininstrator should create funding transaction, and give it hash to each other.
+ - One of administrators should create funding transaction, and give its hash to the others.
 ```
 $ anchoring finalize
     <Path to saved private node config> \